tm-intern-zoon-patcharawiwatpong/LINBOT/README.md

 docker build -t msg-line-app . docker run -p 8000:8000 --name msg-line-app msg-line-app
 ```
-Which all are expose on `localhost:8000`.
+Which all are expose on `localhost:8000`

+## Contributing
+If you'd like to contribute to this project, please follow these guidelines:

+Fork the repository
+Create a new branch (`git checkout -b feature-branch`)
+Make your changes
+Commit your changes (`git commit -am 'Add new feature'`)
+Push to the branch (`git push origin feature-branch`)
+Create a new Pull Request